DominicMaas/SlangShaderSharp/README.md

 # SlangShaderSharp

-An in-development C# binding for the Slang shading language that targets .NET 8+ built on-top of Source Generated COM Wrappers.
+A C# binding for the Slang shading language that targets .NET 8+ built on-top of Source Generated COM Wrappers.

 Now available on NuGet: https://www.nuget.org/packages/SlangShaderSharp/